avanwinkle/masseffect2/modes/README.md

 This mode can only be played once.

 #### Normandy Attack
-This mode is driven from a pop bumper counter that starts after the Derelict Reaper is played.
+This mode is driven from a pop bumper counter that starts counting down immediately after the Derelict Reaper mode is played (regardless of whether the achievement was completed).
 When the counter reaches zero, all other modes stop and the Normandy Attack begins immediately.
   * Override all light, sound, and slide plays to simulate machine shutdown
   * Shut off flippers and force a ball drain while a show plays
   * Enable a secret ball save to resume play without costing a player ball